a-gondolkodas-orome/durer-jatekok/README.md

 # Development

-Feel free to commit directly to the default branch.
+Feel free to commit directly to the default (master) branch.
 If in doubt, send a pull request instead.
 Prefer rebasing over merge commits.

-When you push to the main branch, the tests are run, and if they are successful, the project is deployed to the live website.
+When you push to the default (master) branch, the tests are run, and if they are successful, the project is deployed to the live website.

 ## Adding a new game